(C) Copyright 1995 by Richard Cheshire

 In fact, my philosophy of programming has become my philosophy of life.
 Basically it is, "Find out what the Rules are.
 You can't break them, but you can abuse the hell out of them."

 So here I was.
 I had access to a Really Nifty computer system - if I could reach it.
-It was within my local calling area, but you have to remember.
-To visuallize what it looked like, take two small china tea-cups, and place them on a brick with the cups about six inches apart.
+It was within my local calling area, but you have to remember, access to a computer over a phone line took equipment that wasn't very common in those days.
+To visuallize what a modem in those days looked like, take two small china tea-cups, and place them on a brick with the cups about six inches apart.
 The cups were made of rubber, and the telephone handset was placed with the microphone and speaker held firmly in the cups so that outside noise couldn't get past the cups.
 One cup was marked "Cord", and showed which cup the microphone of the handset should go into, since it was next to the handset cord.

 Most of these devices had two speeds.
 The first was 110 baud, and the high speed setting was a whopping 300 baud!
 A whole 30 Characters Per Second!
 Now come on folks, stop laughing.
 We didn't know any better then, and hardware STILL cost lots of bucks, and I didn't have access to a whole lot of efficient gear back then.
 The main thing was, how can I access this cheap computer system from Rochester without driving, or taking the bus all day to get there.
 Then I noticed a Teletype machine in a business office.
 A Model-33 Teletype, just like what I needed.
 But it was a TWX Machine.
 That was my first question.
 "What's a TWX Machine?"